pawelngei/alxd.org/content/18en_neuroon_analysis_results.md

 Since usage of EEG-based polysomnography[^PSG] and human-conducted sleep staging are at the moment of writing both academical and industrial standard, we assumed that PSG sleep stages are our single source of truth to which we compared NeuroOn's hypnograms.

 We used Cohen's kappa coefficient analysis[^cohens-kappa].
-Values from the first night:
+Heatmaps represent confusion matrices[^confusion-matrix] normalized by rows ("Given a sleep stage detected by PSG, what was probability of NeuroOn to detect it as...?") and joint probability matrices[^joint-probability] which can give insight in the frequency of respective sleep phases.

 ```
              precision    recall  f1-score   support